 - A positive attitude and sunny disposition

-- A strong belief that you have something that is of benefit to whoever you are calling
+- A strong conviction that you have something that is of genuine benefit to whoever they are calling

-- Good relevant product knowledge but not a features-heavy sales pitch.
-Understanding benefits is much more compelling.
+- Good relevant product knowledge but not a features-heavy sales pitch

 - A broad knowledge of the target marketplace